skooter500/GP-2018-2019/README.md

 ![Sketch](images/p30.png)

-Use a loop and the HSB colour space
+Use a loop and the HSB colour space:

 ![Sketch](images/p33.png)

 Use ellipse to draw this: